nycmeshnet/nycmesh.net/content/network-status.md

 title: "Network status"
 aliases: [/status/]
 ---
+2022-12-8

+12:00 noon Grand Street is switching back to the fiber link today after successfully running on the backup link for the last day.
+The fiber outage was due to a break in the fiber in the street in midtown, which our fiber provider fixed overnight.
+There may be a minute or two of downtime as we get the link back up again.
+This should only affect Lower East Side buildings.

 2022-12-6

 10:00am Fixed an alignment problem with our 1971 hub "Two Bridges".
 This should improve bandwidth for the 7 buildings connected